MiladAlshomary/Multi-LUAR/README.md

-Here's the updated README with the **Experiments with Baseline** section added:

----

 #   MultiLUAR

 This repository accompanies the paper **"Layered Insights: Generalizable Analysis of Authorial Style by Leveraging All Transformer Layers"**.
 The study introduces a novel approach to the authorship attribution task by utilizing linguistic representations learned at different layers of pre-trained transformer-based models.
 Our method is tested across three datasets and compared against a state-of-the-art baseline in both in-domain and out-of-domain settings.
 The results demonstrate that leveraging multiple transformer layers enhances the robustness of authorship attribution models, particularly for out-of-domain data, achieving new state-of-the-art performance.